NeonGraal/PlantUmlClassDiagramGenerator/README.md

 ![InheritanceRelationsips.png](https://github.com/pierre3/PlantUmlClassDiagramGenerator/blob/master/uml/InheritanceRelationsips.png)

-### Associations (from references of fields and properties)
+### Associations (from references of fields, properties and constructor parameters)

-If you specify the "createAssociation" option, object associations is created from field and property references.
+If you specify the "fields" option, object associations is created from field and property references.
+If you specify the "constrcutor" option, object associations is created from constructor parameter references.

 - C#